Luise Erpenbeck has been awarded one of three Else Kröner Clinician Scientist professorships. I feel very honoured!

 Elsa Neubert and Daniel Meyer were awarded the prize of the foundation council of the UMG for an outstanding publication!
-Both of these exceptional researchers have since decided to face new challenges - Elsa as a postdoc in Amsterdam, Daniel as a research attorney.
+Both of these exceptional researchers have since decided to face new challenges - Elsa as a postdoc in Leiden, Daniel as a research attorney.

 Thea Husar won the prestigious Kurt & Eva Hermann Fellowship of the Alfred Marchionini Foundation for her doctoral research project.